 The Florida Legislature has enacted two very tough laws dealing with child protection and public schools.
 Visit our Jessica's Law page for more information.

-Electrical devices which automatically open electrical circuits if they are overloaded.
+Electrical devices which automatically shut down electrical circuits if they are overloaded.

 Ownership of property that is not encumbered by any counter-claim or lien.
 See Title Insurance.